turangarusso/Highlights-Privacy-Policy/README.md

 Published on: Apple App Store

-Hignlight respects and protects the privacy of its users according to current regulations.
+Highlights team respects and protects the privacy of its users according to current regulations.

-Highlights does not collect any type of data from the user, nor does it track the user's actions in any way.
+Highlights do not collect any type of data from the user, nor does it track the user's actions in any way.

 We do not share any information with external services.

+We do not identify the user, as compliant with GDPR.

 ---